logo

 How to Become a Substitute Teacher with the San Jose School District

-Substitute teacher jobs are organized by each school district, so the following guidelines relate to San Jose Unified School District only.
+Substitute teacher jobs are managed by each school district, so the following guidelines relate to SJUSD only.
 Contact each school district individually to find out specific requirements.
-To apply for the substitute teaching pool in San Jose Unified School District, apply to the online job pool posting.
-You will either need teaching certification issued by the California Commission on Teacher Credentialing mentioned above or a substitute teaching license issued by the Santa Clara County Office of Education.
-To obtain this license, you will need a bachelor’s degree, fingerprint clearance, and a passing score on the California Basic Education Skills Test, but this license will only allow you to work for 30 days in the same classroom during one school year.
-If you are eligible for full teaching certification, that may be a better long-term option.
+To apply for the substitute teaching pool in SJUSD, apply to the online job pool posting.
+You will either need teaching certification issued by the California CTC or a 30-Day Substitute Teacher Permit issued by the Santa Clara County Office of Education (SCCOE).
+To obtain this license, you will need a bachelor’s degree, fingerprint clearance, and to meet the BSR, but this license will only allow you to work for 30 days in the same classroom during one school year.
+If you wish to work more than that and you are eligible for full teaching certification, that may be a better long-term option.

 Private and Charter School Teacher Requirements in San Jose